DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Introduction

 To address these challenges, we introduce DeNVeR (Deformable Neural Vessel Representations), an unsupervised approach for segmenting cardiac vessels in X-ray videos.
-Inspired by Deformable Sprites and using optical flow, DeNVeR starts with traditional Hessian-based filters to establish initial vessel masks as priors.
-It then uses a layered separation process to decompose the foreground vessel and background layers.
-Acknowledging the limitations of frame-by-frame processing, we enhance foreground-background segmentation through test-time optimization.
-This optimization incorporates neural representations of the Eulerian motion field and introduces a novel parallel vessel motion loss, thereby improving segmentation fidelity.
-Our approach emphasizes dynamic adaptation to cardiac movements and vessel flow, ensuring detailed, temporally consistent, and unsupervised vessel segmentation in X-ray videos.
-Our experimental results show significant performance improvements in predicting vessel regions compared to state-of-the-art models.
+Our method combines traditional Hessian-based filters for initial vessel masks with a novel layered separation process that decomposes foreground vessels from the background.
+We enhance segmentation through test-time optimization, incorporating Eulerian motion field representations~\cite{holynski2021animating} and a parallel vessel motion loss.
+This approach ensures detailed, temporally consistent segmentation while adapting to cardiac movements and vessel flow patterns.
+Our experimental results demonstrate significant improvements over state-of-the-art models in vessel region prediction.
 The main contributions are: \begin{itemize} \item DeNVeR uses unsupervised learning on X-ray video data, leveraging the full temporal information of the videos and eliminating the need for annotated training datasets. \item Using optical flow and a unique layer separation strategy, DeNVeR enhances segmentation accuracy and adjusts during test time, improving adaptability and ensuring consistent results across cardiac conditions. \item We collect the first X-ray angiography coronary video dataset (XACV) with high-quality, manually labeled segmentation ground truth, serving as a new standard for training and evaluating video vessel segmentation models, making full use of video temporal information. \end{itemize}